vishakagupta18/Data-Analyst-Portfolio/README.md

 This project involves performing data wrangling on a dataset of student enrollments at the University.
 The goal is to clean, transform, and consolidate the student data for enhanced analysis and reporting.
 The analysis uses AWS services such as S3 for data storage, Glue for ETL, and Athena for querying the data.
 The wrangled dataset will be used to gain insights into student enrollment trends, graduation timelines, and program distribution, aiding the university in decision-making processes.

 #### Objective:
 The primary objective of this project is to perform comprehensive data wrangling on the university’s enrollment dataset.
 By cleaning and transforming the data, the goal is to improve its usability and accuracy, enabling further descriptive analysis of enrollment patterns, graduation rates, and student demographics.
+It aims to transform raw data into actionable insights that can inform university administration about key academic metrics.

 #### Dataset Key Features:
 - **StudentID:** Unique identifier for each student.